 Portions of the Christopher Columbus statue will move for historical preservation.
-But it will not go back to Columbus Piazza in Little Italy.
+But it will not go back to Columbus Piazza in Baltimore’s Little Italy.

 There were triumphs among Maryland after the removal of the statue.
 This excludes those that believe this will impact or “erase” history.
 Of course, the topic of Christopher Columbus is very controversial.

 Essentially, the remains will be put elsewhere.
 The City Board of Estimates says they want to preserve the statue for historical significance.
 The city also wants it for artistic importance too.

-President of the Italian-American Organization United, John Pica said:
+The president of the Italian-American Organization United, John Pica said:

 “We were given a lot of donations and contributions from people inside Maryland… We are not going to bring the statue back to the Columbus Piazza in Little Italy.
 It’ll be located or relocated at a safe location.”